AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

-# Lab 5 - HIGH PERFORMANCE ENCRYPTION WITH ACTIVE MESH
+# Lab 5 - HPE WITH ACTIVE MESH

-## 1. OBJECTIVE
+## 1. Objective

-In this lab, we will demonstrate Active/Active communication between the resources utilizing high performance encryption (**large number of A/A tunnels**) between Aviatrix Gateways (Spoke-to-Transit & Transit-to-Transit).
+In this lab, we will demonstrate Active/Active communication between the resources utilizing high performance encryption (*aka `Insane Mode`* - **large number of A/A tunnels**) between Aviatrix Gateways (Spoke-to-Transit & Transit-to-Transit).

-## 1. HIGH PERFORMANCE ENCRYPTION AND ACTIVEMESH OVERVIEW
+## 2. High Performance Encryption and ActiveMesh

 Encryption in Cloud could be a compliance, security or business requirement.
 Hybrid cloud connectivity and in the cloud communication is untrusted.
 Aviatrix HPE provides high performance end-end encryption from on-prem (private/public connections) to the cloud walled-gardens, between the regions and clouds.
 It can also help overcome native constructs routing scalability challenges.

 Aviatrix ActiveMesh technology provides network resiliency, better convergence and high performance.
 Both Aviatrix gateways in transit and spoke VPC/VNet/VCNs forward traffic simultaneously.
 It helps enterprises in traffic engineering and provides deterministic next hop based on path-selection algorithm.

-## 1. TOPOLOGY
+## 3. Topology

 In this lab we will configure the pending attachment between the Spoke Gateways in aws-us-east1-spoke1 and the Transit Gateways in aws-us-east1-transit, and the peering between the Transit Gateways aws-us-east1-transit and the Transit Gateways in aws-us-east2-transit.
 The Gateways in AWS region us-east-1 are pre-configured with HPE (High Performance Encryption, also known as Insane Mode) and AWS us-east2 region was configured in Lab 3.